-of how the law actually applies in practice.
-For example, Singapore ranks 1st out of 190 jurisdictions on the RPT Index - with near perfect scores on all three sub-indices (i.e., extent of disclosure sub-index: 10; extent of director liability sub-index: 9; and, ease of shareholder suit sub-index: 9).
-However, extraordinarily, we are unaware of even a single successful suit - or even a single suit ever filed - by a minority shareholder against a director of a listed company in the history of Singapore in relation to self-dealing or for any other wrongdoing whatsoever.
-The RPT Index suggests that private enforcement by minority shareholders in listed companies should play a major role as a compensatory or deterrent mechanism in Singapore.
-In practice, however, in listed companies private enforcement plays almost no role at all.
-The situations for Hong Kong, Malaysia, and India mirror (at least broadly) that of Singapore.
-Respectively, they rank 3rd, 4th and 20th out of 190 jurisdictions on the RPT Index; yet in practice private enforcement by minority shareholders plays a limited to non-existent role for regulating RPTs in listed companies.
+Index - with near perfect scores on all three sub-indices (i.e., extent of disclosure sub-index: 10; extent of director liability sub-index: 9; and, ease of shareholder suit sub-index: 9).55 However, extraordinarily, we are unaware of even a single successful suit - or even a single suit ever filed - by a minority shareholder against a director of a listed company in the history of Singapore in relation to self-dealing or for any other wrongdoing whatsoever.56 The RPT Index suggests that private enforcement by minority shareholders in listed companies should play a major role as a compensatory or deterrent mechanism in Singapore.
+In practice, however, private enforcement plays almost no role at all in listed companies.
+The situations for Hong Kong, Malaysia, and India mirror (at least broadly) that of Singapore.57 Respectively, they rank 3rd (tied) and 20th out of 190 jurisdictions on the 2018 RPT Index;58 yet in practice private enforcement by minority shareholders plays a limited to non-existent role for regulating RPTs in listed companies.59

 To be clear, we are not suggesting that the lawyers in Hong Kong, India, Malaysia, or Singapore answered the questionnaire incorrectly; nor are we suggesting that the scoring of the jurisdictions based on the answers the lawyers provided to the simple hypothetical was done improperly.
-The problem is that the lawyers were asked to explain what the rules on the books say about disclosure requirements, extent of director liability, and the ease of pursuing a minority shareholder lawsuit.
-They were
+The problem is that the lawyers were asked to explain what the rules on the books say about disclosure requirements, extent of director liability, and the ease of pursuing a minority shareholder lawsuit.60 They were not asked to explain how they would advise their client to act in practice, what would actually happen to the self-dealing controlling shareholder-director, or how prevalent self-dealing through RPTs actually is in their jurisdictions to begin with.61 Black letter RPT law explains only part of the story, if at all, but law in action has altogether eluded the RPT Index.

-WORLD BANK, supra note 6; WORLD BANK, supra note 2, at 91 ("The data come from a questionnaire administered to corporate and securities lawyers and are based on securities regulations, company laws, civil procedure codes and court rules of evidence.").
+procedure codes and court rules of evidence.").
 No mention is made of the distinction between "law in books" and "law in action".